 Hospitals and Institutions

-If you are an AA member interested in service or are a treatment center, hospital or institution and need further information, please contact Aaron at 971-209-8413.
+If you are an AA member interested in service or you are from a treatment center, hospital or institution and need further information, please contact Larry at (503) 580-0666.

 Get on the email list to find out what AA events are happening.